Extreme Rules (2021): Preliminary matches

 After that, Charlotte Flair defended the Raw Women's Championship against Alexa Bliss.
 During the match, Flair attempted a Top Rope Moonsault, but Bliss moved, however, Flair landed on her feet and performed a Moonsault for a nearfall.
 Flair missed Natural Selection and Bliss performed a Sunset Flip Powerbomb for a nearfall.
 Bliss went for Twisted Bliss, but Flair moved.
 Flair went for the Figure-Eight, Bliss countered into an Inside Cradle for a nearfall.
 Bliss executed a DDT, but Flair got her foot on the bottom rope.
 Flair grabbed Lilly and threw it at Bliss, causing a distraction for Flair to execute the Queen's Boot and Natural Selection to retain the title.
 Afterwards, Flair attacked Bliss and ripped Lilly apart.
 A distraught Bliss sat in the ring and cried while holding Lily's remnants.

-In the fourth match, Damien Priest defended the United States Championship in a triple threat match against Jeff Hardy and Sheamus.
+In the fourth match, Damian Priest defended Raw's United States Championship against Jeff Hardy and Sheamus in a triple threat match.
 As the match started, Sheamus performed a Brogue Kick on Hardy.
 During the match, Priest performed a Falcon Arrow on Hardy, but Sheamus broke up the pin.
 On the outside, Sheamus threw Priest into the ring post.
 Hardy performed Double Whisper in the Wind and got a nearfall on Sheamus.
 Sheamus applied the Cloverleaf on Hardy, but Priest broke it up.
 Sheamus performed the White Noise on Priest, but Hardy broke up the pin.
 Hardy hit the Twist of Fate on both Priest and Sheamus.
 In the end, Hardy performed the Swanton Bomb onto both Priest and Sheamus.
 Sheamus performed a Brogue Kick on Hardy, and Priest rolled up Sheamus to retain the title.

 In the penultimate match, Becky Lynch defended the SmackDown Women's Championship against Bianca Belair.
 Belair went for the Kiss of Death, but Lynch got out of the ring.
 Lynch then went for the Manhandle Slam and the Dis-Arm-Her, but Belair countered both times.
 Towards the end on the outside, Lynch performed a Hurricanrana to Belair into the steel steps.
 Back in the ring, Lynch attempted an Armbar, but Belair countered into a Powerbomb for a nearfall.
 Lynch locked in the Dis-Arm-Her, but Belair countered and went for the Kiss of Death, but Sasha Banks returned and attacked Belair, causing a no contest with Lynch retaining the title.
 Afterwards, Banks laid out both Belair and Lynch with a Backstabber.